-Rheumatoid arthritis is a long-term, progressive, and disabling autoimmune disease.
+Rheumatoid arthritis (RA) is a chronic, progressive, autoimmune disease.
 It causes inflammation, swelling, and pain in and around the joints and can affect other parts of the body.
 Various treatment options can help manage it.

-Common symptoms include stiff joints, especially upon getting up in the mornings or after sitting down for a while.
-Some people often experience fatigue and a general feeling of being unwell.
+Common symptoms include stiff joints, especially when getting up after sleeping or after sitting down for a while.
+Some people experience fatigue and a general feeling of being unwell.

-The Rheumatoid Arthritis Support Network estimate that RA affects up to 1 percent of the world’s population and over 1.3 million people in America.
+The Rheumatoid Arthritis Support Network estimates that RA affects up to 1% of the world’s population and over 1.3 million Americans.

 - symmetrical joint involvement